 3. The Vale of Rheidol Railway

-The route passes through arguably some of Wales’ most stunning landscapes - watch out for the buzzards and red kites circling above the valley, and with regular events, gift shop and tea room and plenty of friendly volunteers to answer all your questions, this is a great day out.
+The route passes through some of Wales’ most stunning landscapes.
+Watch out for the buzzards and red kites circling above the valley.
+With regular events, a gift shop, tea room and plenty of friendly volunteers to answer all your questions, this is a great day out.

 - Location: Just 2 minutes from Aberystwyth station